TradingView Review 2024: The Ultimate Technical Analysis Platform?

 Below is a breakdown of the features available in each…

-TradingView Free Plan
+TradingView Free Plan (Basic)

 By signing up for a free TradingView account, you gain very limited access to most of its tools.
 However, bear in mind that it is ad-supported.
 This includes the following: